 Note: Figures on a quarterly basis and those on a year-to-date basis are expressed in billions of yen.
 However, the totals for the figure provided on a year-to-date basis may not necessarily total those on a quarterly basis.
 Fractional amounts of less than ¥0.1 billion are rounded.

-\The figure of Stockholders' equity of Financial Services substantially corresponds to shareholders' equity under Japanese GAAP.
+\The figure of Stockholders' equity of Financial Services substantially corresponds to net assets attributable to shareholders under Japanese GAAP.

 Sony Financial Holdings (Consolidated) < Japanese GAAP>

 <Fiscal year basis>